 There is a guy called the ‘Flipper’.
 He was, at one point in time, the biggest individual Bund/Bobl/Schatz trader in the world.
 To be honest, when I first heard about this guy, I thought he was a fictional character.
 Turns out, he is real.
 Google him.
-Here are three interviews with him.
+Here are two interviews with him.

-The Flipper is called the Flipper because he flips.
+The Flipper was called the Flipper because he flipped.
 What is flipping?
 Let’s say the Bund is trading near a “support level”.
 The Flipper might have bids in all three markets.
 He might be bid 600 contracts in the Bund, 2000 in the Bobl and 8,000 in the Schatz.
 His bids make the market look strong but in reality, he has been getting short.
 When he feels the time is right, he pulls his bids and then offers several thousand across all three markets.
 He reverses or “flips” his size.
 His flipping causes a chain reaction.
 Hyper day traders sell to get short because they are hoping for a sharp break.
 Weak longs sell to get out because they’re already down 4 ticks and don’t want to lose 8 ticks.
 While everyone else is selling, the Flipper is buying back his shorts and profiting substantially on a move that he helped create.
 He helped create it because he trades Size.